ahmetaa/zemberek-nlp/ner/README.md

 NER annotation is not an easy task.
 Sometimes it is hard to decide the boundary and types of the named entities.

-Lets separate 1/10 of the data for testing.
+It is usually a good idea to separate 1/10 of the data for testing.
 We call this data `test set`.
 Normally another set `development set` is used for parameter tuning but we will not use it in this example.

 ### Training